luord/luord.github.io/content/Software/genetic.md

 and purposes of the algorithm, an individual is a collection of "genes".
 [^pool]: If we stick to just the parents' genomes, then the target will never be reached if it has a gene that neither of the parents does.
+[^jokes]: Since, as we all know, "code is for what, tests are for why, and comments are for jokes".

 [domain]: {filename}/Engineering/domain.md
 [mypy]: https://mypy-lang.org/